Computer Vision Syndrome

 5. The proper work station

 It's important that your computer is set up at the proper work distance.
 You should be sitting in a good chair or using a standing desk.
 High-resolution monitors help us avoid squinting, as does proper lighting.
 Keep in mind that if everything else around in your environment is dark, then you'll only further strain your eyes!

 6. Other common questions about Computer Vision Syndrome

 1. Is Computer Vision Syndrome/Digital Eye Strain permanent?

-Fortunately, Computer Vision Syndrome and Digital Eye Strain is not a permanent vision problem.
+Fortunately, computer syndrome and Digital Eye Strain is not a permanent vision problem.
 By following some or all of the solutions above, you should decrease or completely curb your discomfort and increase your eye protection!
 Your eyes will also not become dependent on the positive benefits of our Blue Light filtering, glare-blocking lenses.